rolandhemmer/fedora-workstation-guide/README.md

 ### 1.1.
 Requirements

-- a basic Fedora installation (Workstation Edition, with GNOME)
+- basic Fedora installation (Workstation Edition, with GNOME)
+- Secure Boot enabled

 Highly recommended (but still **not** mandatory):

-- an UEFI platform (the more up-to-date, the better)
-- a TPM 2.0 chip
+- TPM 2.0 enabled
-- Secure Boot enabled
 - LUKS encryption enabled on all drives

 These scripts are better run right after a fresh Fedora installation.